 Wyoming — Statewide ICE cooperation surge: 5 county 287(g) agreements, WHP deputized, county jails as overflow for Aurora, $120/day detainee rates

 Wyoming has emerged as one of the most cooperative states in the Trump administration’s immigration enforcement expansion.
-In 2025, five county sheriffs signed 287(g) agreements with ICE, the Wyoming Highway Patrol was formally deputized for immigration enforcement by Gov. Mark Gordon, and multiple county jails began accepting ICE detainees as overflow from the Aurora, CO processing center.
+By May 2026, seven county sheriffs, the Wyoming Highway Patrol, and four towns held one or more 287(g) agreements with ICE, and multiple county jails accept ICE detainees as overflow from the Aurora, CO processing center.
 Wyoming has no sanctuary cities and passed legislation in 2025 to ensure none can form.

 Key Statistics